 There is a certain amount of subjectivity in these questions and a 100% accuracy is not possible but if you have read the case and the questions carefully and are objective then 80-85% accuracy is not difficult.
 There would also be a couple of questions that you will need to leave as none of the choices would seem correct.

-In 55 minutes that you devote to this section you should target attempting about 16-18 questions out of 21 questions.
+In the 45 minutes that you devote to this section you should target attempting about 16-18 questions out of 21 questions.

-Till XAT 2015 around half the questions in this section were attempt-able but with reduced level of difficulty in XAT 2016 those who were strong in QADI could attempt around 20 out of 29 QADI questions.
+Till XAT 2015 around half the questions in this section were attempt-able but with reduced level of difficulty from XAT 2016 onwards, those who were strong in QADI could attempt around 20 out of 27-29 QADI questions.
 Average students in QADI could also attempt 12-14 questions.
-I expect QADI in XAT 2017 to have the same level of diifculty as XAT 2016.
+I expect QADI in XAT 2020 to have the same level of diifculty as XAT 2019.
 The 3 round approach and SQC techniques will work here.
-Check this out in the past XAT papers.
+Check this out in the past XAT papers which are given in your Aspiration accounts.

 Sectional vs. Overall Cutoffs